17 Nov Predictions of a Housing Boom in Toronto and Vancouver in 2018 Reports Forecasts Predictions Canadian Housing Market

 Demand is high, supply is being strangled.

-Wynne, Trudeau, and the bankers feel pretty certain they can crush this market.
+Wynne, Trudeau, and the bankers feel pretty certain they can crush this market (okay, they’ve persisted but will the Canadian economy and stock markets crash in 2019?
 But this beast isn’t going to die.
 It’s driven by dreams and expectations about how we’re supposed to live.

 Here’s my outrageous forecast: The demand is so high, they will have to completely reverse course and begin supporting construction and development and enabling purchases.
 Otherwise, as the election nears, they’re gone.